 - Memory loss

-You should consult a healthcare provider if you consistently deal with any of these signs.
+You should consult a healthcare provider if you consistently deal with these signs.
 The doctors may recommend a CPAP machine to help get it under control.

 Aside from that, sleep apnea can cause cold sweats as a result of stress and anxiety.
 Also, cold sweats are different from night sweats.